Posted on 7.1.13

 Perhaps you intend to lose weight, get fit, de-clutter the house, meet up more regularly with friends and relatives, take up a new hobby or sport, get on top of your paperwork or sort outputting your affairs in order.

 Over the holidays did you hear the news of new jobs, moving homes, business startups, new partners, forthcoming weddings or expectant babies?

 Did you find out about relationships breaking up, redundancies or someone’s business going bust?

 Did you meet old friends and relations and were you perhaps surprised in the decline, physically or mentally, of some of them?

-On New Years Eve, if not on Christmas Day, you may have drank a toast to old acquaintances such as relatives, friends and colleagues who may have died during the passed year or have become very poorly.
+On New Year’s Eve, if not on Christmas Day, you may have drunk a toast to old acquaintances such as relatives, friends and colleagues who may have died during the past year or have become very poorly.

 The whole meeting up or otherwise of family and friends over the holidays perhaps focused your mind on updating or sorting out your finances, property and legal affairs so they are in a fit and proper state for the challenges of the future.

 Now take a couple of minutes to answer the following questions:-